pitosalas/coursegen/README.md

 # Steps for deploying the course
 * The /output directory is a complete self-contained static html site.
 You can deploy it anywhere.
 * I recommend Amazon S3 for a free site

+# Create an S3 instance to host the site (optional)
+* Log into aws.amazon.com and look for the management console for S3
+* Create a new bucket.
+Call it whatever you want.
+* Look in the properties and choose "Static Website Hosting".
+Enable it and set index.html as your index document
+* Make a note of the "endpoint url"
+* Click on permissions/add more permissions
+* Choose Grantee: Everyone; And "list" and no others

+# Deploy to S3 (optional)
+* I've used s3cmd with great success.
+You can find it at s3tools.org.
+Follow their instructions to install it.
+* Configure your course to point to the bucket you just created.
+Notice, we are using the bucket name not the url

+  # Bucket Deployment of the course
+  AWS_BUCKET = "cosi165-2014"

 # Examples
 * A simple example: https://github.com/pitosalas/jbscosi2014